Vox VT40X Amplifier Review

-Firstly, the Vox VT40X is a 21 pound combo amplifier measuring in at 18.2" wide, 15.9" high and 13.6" deep.
+Firstly, the Vox VT40X is a 21 LB combo at 18.2" wide, 15.9" high and 13.6" deep.
 It is loaded with 1 - 10" speaker in a wooden enclosure.
-It is then finished in black tolex and a beautiful Vox style grill cloth.
+It is then finished in black tolex and a beautiful Vox style front grill.

 The VT40X is equipped with a 12AX7 (ECC83) vacuum tube which can be seen from the control panel.
 All jacks are accessible from the top control panel with the exception of the power jack which is found on the rear of the amp.

 This amp is powered with a 19V DC power supply which is included with the amplifier.

 The amplifier is light, small and quite simple to carry with a nice dog bone style handle and looks stunning!
 This is one great vintage style looking amplifier that recreates that vintage Vox vibe in a modern design.